 NASA runs a Spot the Station site which will tell you when you will be able to see the ISS where you are.

-There is also a NASA YouTube channel which broadcasts the live view from the ISS over Earth (and is addictively hypnotic):
+There is also a YouTube channel that broadcasts the live view from the ISS over Earth (and is addictively hypnotic):

 Thousands of stars are visible to the naked eye, but much will depend on where you are in the world.